walunjakarsachinedu/capture-screenshot/README.md

-A simple Dart package for capturing screenshots of single widgets or specific descendant widgets all at once.
+A simple Dart package for capturing screenshots of single widget or specific descendant widgets all at once.

 ## Features